Formal conjugacy and asymptotic differential algebra

 We circumvent these issues by leveraging the Lie-type correspondence, given by a formal exponential map $\exp$, between near-identity substitutions $f \mapsto f \circ (x + \delta)$ and contracting derivations $f \mapsto g \partial (f)$ on algebras of formal series.
 We showed {\cite{BKKMP:strong}} that a fraction of the theory of Lie groups applies to such algebras.
-We focus on contracting derivations on fields of generalised series, corresponding on the side of vector fields to the suitable generalisation of nilpotent vector fields (see {\cite{Martinet}}).
+We focus on contracting derivations on fields of generalised series, i.e. derivations which piecewise increase the valuation of non-trivial elements.
+On the side of vector fields, contractiveness can be related to nilpotency (see {\cite{Martinet}}).